SAuderset/MixteCoDB/README.md

-# Mixtecan Cognate Database
+# Mixtecan Cognate Database (MixteCoDB)

 This database contains lexical entries from Mixtecan languages, which are cognate coded and standardized to IPA.
 It is a work in progress and continuously updated.
 For use in your own research and citation, please refer to the most recent release archived in Zenodo.
+The database is available under the Creative Commons Attribution Share Alike 4.0 International license.

+## MixteCoDB 1.0
-The initial creation of the database, which corresponds to its first release (1.0.0) is explained in:
+The initial creation of the database, which corresponds to its first release (1.0) is explained in:
 * Auderset, Sandra, Simon J., Greenhill, Christian T., DiCanio, Eric W., Campbell.
 2023.
 Subgrouping in a `dialect continuum': A Bayesian phylogenetic analysis of the Mixtecan language family. *Journal of Language Evolution*.
 8(1). https://doi.org/10.1093/jole/lzad004
 * Auderset, Sandra, Simon J., Greenhill, Christian T., DiCanio, Eric W., Campbell.
 2023.
 Supplementary Materials to "Subgrouping in a `dialect continuum': A Bayesian phylogenetic analysis of the Mixtecan language family."
 Available on *Zenodo* at [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7940497.svg)](https://doi.org/10.5281/zenodo.7940497)